naughtyk123/code-challange/ReactNativeMobileApp.md

-# Native Mobile App Code challenge
+# Mobile App Code challenge

 Framework to be used: React native